mobile-dev-inc/action-maestro-cloud/README.md

 - Triggering workflows via API with `repository_dispatch`
 - Using `workflow_dispatch` to manually test a specific branch
 - Any scenario where the GitHub context doesn't accurately reflect the branch you want to test
+- You're making use of Maestro Cloud's 'Stop Previous Flows' feature, and want to be sure that the correct branch's flows are stopped.

 Example usage with `issue_comment` trigger: